 Native plants, pollinator habitat, vegetable, wildlife and rain gardens are replacing the classic welcome mat of pristine green turf.
 Motivations for the changing mindset range from pragmatic to aspirational.
 High water bills and maintenance costs can drive some homeowners into lawnless territory.

 Matti Bills of San Antonio has always had a garden.
 “I would never plant grass,” said the 32-year-old restaurant entrepreneur.
 “It’s a complete waste of resources.”
-While Bills and her partner Nicolas Rivard have some legacy grass from their home’s previous owner, a robust herb and vegetable garden barbecue pit, and bird friendly plants occupy most of the front yard.
+While Bills and her partner Nicolas Rivard have some legacy grass from their home’s previous owner, a robust herb and vegetable garden, a barbecue pit, and bird friendly plants occupy most of the front yard.

 Another millennial couple, Cotton Estes and Mike Long, recently converted a former bus depot into a native prairie.
 It would have been more efficient and way less expensive to plant the usual nonnative St. Augustine or Bermuda grass, but the couple opted for long-haired native grasses.
 “We were looking for something that takes on a life of its own, bold and resilient and adding diversity,” said Estes, an architect.